KnowageLabs/Knowage-Documentation/installation-guide/ka_inst_prereq_tomcat.rst

            exec "$PRGDIR"/"$EXECUTABLE" stop -f "$@"

+Windows
+^^^^^^^^^^

-**[WIN]** It is recommended to install Tomcat as a service.
+It is recommended to install Tomcat as a service.
 Documentation is available at https://tomcat.apache.org/tomcat-7.0-doc/windows-service-howto.html.

 Database schema for metadata
 ----------------------------